goshefali/ShefaliG_BSE_Portfolio/index.md

 ![Headstone Image](Shefali-Headshot Small.jpeg)

+# Third Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WzPNAynZCQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The final part of my project was to program the Arduino to distinguish between good and bad squat forms.
+My first step was to learn what mistakes I should be looking for while squatting.
+After searching on the internet, I decided to focus on detecting when the user's knees were bending inwards and when the user squatted down instead of backward.
+These increase force on the knee, which is unsafe.

+Next, I formatted my code to print out accelerometer values in a way that would be easy to convert into a spreadsheet- brackets around every six values and commas in between each value (x acceleration, y acceleration, z acceleration, x rotational velocity, y rotational velocity, z rotational velocity).
+Once printed onto the serial monitor, I found a Python program that would automatically format the data into a spreadsheet (.xlsx file) in a way that would be easy to graph.
+This step required me to learn how to work with Python in the terminal to install libraries and use proper syntaxes for Python code.
+The version of syntax for the program depends on the version of the Python interpreter (the program that executes the code line-by-line).

+Once able to graph the values using both a spreadsheet and through the Arduino IDE Serial Plotter, I looked for ways that the values varied based on different forms.
+I performed squats with correct form, with knees bending inwards, and bending down without bending back.
+After graphing the data, I was able to notice the patterns for each form.

+After this, I added code to my Arduino program to print out a statement for each state.
+Since the Arduino IDE uses C++, I needed to learn more about the language in order to do this.
+So, I learned how to create functions, arrays, and for-loops, as well as syntaxes specific to C++.
+For example, arguments in C++ are passed by the value inside the variable.
+To change the value of the variable, I had to pass by reference (the location in memory) by adding an '&' after the variable's data type.
+I mostly used the Y acceleration value to distinguish the forms because it varied the most and was clearly different for each motion.

+After this, my knee brace printed “good form”, “knee bending inwards”, “bend backward, not down”, or “no activity detected” to the serial monitor.
+When the bad form is detected, the buzzer beeps.

+The challenges that I faced during this milestone were using the Bluetooth module, calibrating the sensor, and attempting to use a Serial-to-TCP library to publish data to a web server.
+Although my Bluetooth module worked well in the first part of my project, it began having connectivity issues.
+I attempted to fix the issues by consulting online forums, trying a new Arduino board and Bluetooth module, and changing the layout of my circuit.
+Eventually, it began working again when I gave it time to reconnect upon initially disconnecting.
+I was also challenged during identifying patterns in my accelerometer data.
+The patterns were not clear at first, and it required many tests for the distinctions between forms to become obvious to me.
+Lastly, the Serial-to-TCP connection was completely new to me, and I struggled to find the correct order of steps.
+It required me to run a gateway protocol on my computer, then connect the Arduino through a serial connection to be able to publish data with HTTP or MQTT.
+However, this only worked when the Arduino was connected to the computer with a serial cable, and not over Bluetooth serial connection.

+My main takeaway from Bluestamp is that even if I don't know something at first, I can learn it along the way.
+I learned to learn on my own.
+Previously, I was often reluctant to start something new because I believed I wouldn't know how to go about it.
+Now, I realize that even if I don't know now, I can definitely learn.
+The internet is full of resources, and my experience at Bluestamp has taught me how to find them.
+I felt the most pride when I solved a difficult problem with the resources available to me.
+After Bluestamp, I want to keep building devices and circuits with new components and concepts and keep learning along the way.
+I've become so excited to see what I have the ablitity to build!

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wdxHAdDdhls" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>